appbaseio/reactivesearch/content/docs/data/Browser.md

 ## Creating An App

 You can go to the [appbase.io dashboard](https://dashboard.appbase.io) and create an app.
-In the below gif, we create an app called `newstreamingapp`.
+In the below GIF, we create an app called `newstreamingapp`.

 ![](https://i.imgur.com/r6hWKAG.gif)

 ## Adding Your First Data

-You can access the databrowser [from the dashboard](http://dashboard.appbase.io/browser/) or independently via [dejavu app](https://opensource.appbase.io/dejavu/live/).
+You can access the databrowser [from the dashboard](https://dashboard.appbase.io/app?view=browse) or independently via [dejavu app](https://dejavu.appbase.io).

 ![](https://i.imgur.com/Bh59Ej1.gif)